binkley/homebrewery-files/witch.md

   A noxious green beam, more curse than science, that makes foes reel with nausea and ill humors.

 - **Silvery Barbs** <br>
-  A Witch doesn't shout; she pricks with a word, a look, a laugh too sharp.
-Their hand falters, their courage curdles, and someone else steps into the opening.
+  A harsh word, a sharp look, or the sting of irony can trip a foot just enough to stumble.

 - **Snare** <br>
   Create a hidden magical trap that catches creatures unawares.